MajdJalal/New-York-City-Taxi-Fare-Prediction/README.md

 2)then i tried three regression models and found out the best to be forest regression 3)saving the predicted test_set in a csv file

+**NOTE: i couldnt upload the train_set as it is considered to be big in GITHUB, u can reference it from kaggle itself;
+it is worth noting that i just trained my model on the first 1M instances of the dataset, and that gave me good results.